1ec5/reentry-server/README.md

 At the moment, Reentry Server only supports the most basic scenarios for interacting with the Atmosphere Community Server test client:

+* moving around a world
+* basic chat
 * `/avatar`
 * `/goto`
 * `/nick`
-* moving around a world

-That’s it.
-Chat messages aren’t even implemented yet.
+* whispering

+Sundry moderator slash-commands have been stubbed out but probably don’t work at all.

 Running Reentry Server
 ----------------------